H3c702/Hector9000/README.md

 Install on RaspberryPi
 ----
-First of all you have to install Python3 and Kivi on your RaspberryPi.
+First of all you have to install Python3 and Kivy on your RaspberryPi.
 For this there  is a HowTo on the Kivi Homepage :

 	https://kivy.org/doc/stable/installation/installation-rpi.html